Applied Part 9. Model Routing and Token Budget

 Examples and Application

-In your own project, this scenario is launched as tools/budget_keeper.py simulate ... --failure "11:00,local-coder,down,45m" --queue 20 --manual-timeout-sec 120 with subsequent inspect on condition failover_to_frontier==5 && degraded_queue==15 && manual_queue_after_120s==15 && token_health_min>=0.5.
+In your project, this scenario is run as tools/budget_keeper.py simulate ... --failure "11:00,local-coder,down,45m" --queue 20 --manual-timeout-sec 120 followed by inspect on the condition failover_to_frontier==5 && degraded_queue==15 && manual_queue_after_120s==15 && token_health_min>=0.5.
 The runnable analog is the same:

 > [runnable] — scenario examples/budget-keeper/scenarios/fail_local_45m.json.